Gbps/nitefury-openocd-flashing-guide/README.md

 I highly recommend the [Digilent JTAG-HS3 Programming Cable](https://digilent.com/shop/jtag-hs3-programming-cable/) as this is tested with this setup.

+## Using a Different JTAG Programmer
+If you do not have the JTAG-HS3, you can modify `flash.cfg` to point to a different programmer's CFG file.

+In `flash.cfg`, replace:
+`source [find interface/ftdi/digilent_jtag_hs3.cfg]`
+with your own board's cfg file.

+You can find the name of your programmer cfg here: https://github.com/arduino/OpenOCD/tree/master/tcl/interface/ftdi

 # Notes About Flashing (JTAG vs. PCIe)

 These boards have two main methods for flashing a bitstream to the device.
 The first method is flashing over JTAG, which requires hooking up a JTAG setup as seen above.
 In this guide we will use OpenOCD to communicate with the SPI flash chip over JTAG.
 While this isn't the fastest mechanism, it is capable of flashing the default project in 2 minutes 30 seconds on my machine, which is much faster than the typical Vivado flash.